malvela/WindTurbine-IceDetection/README.md

-# Wind Turbine Eis Detection: An approach with deep transfer learning for image data
+# Wind turbine eis detection: An approach with deep transfer learning for image data
 Supplementary material for the work "Detecting ice on wind turbine rotor blades: Towards deep transfer learning for image data"

     -IMAGE